wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

 1. Get a Wesnoth source tarball or Git repository clone.
-The folder which contains the data/, projectfiles/, and src/ subfolders is referred to as wesnoth_root/ in this file.
+The folder which contains the data/, projectfiles/, and src/ subfolders is referred to as
+    <wesnoth_root> in this file.

 2. Install CodeBlocks from <http://www.codeblocks.org/>.
     MinGW is not needed.

 3. Install tdm-gcc-4.5.2 from <http://sourceforge.net/projects/tdm-gcc/files/TDM-GCC Installer/Previous/1.1006.0/>.
-    Note that the project files in wesnoth_root/projectfiles/CodeBlocks/ may contain a setting to compile with OpenMP support, so you should make sure that this option is enabled while installing the compiler (mark the checkbox for this when choosing components to install).
+    Note that the project files in <wesnoth_root>/projectfiles/CodeBlocks/ may contain a setting to compile with OpenMP support, so you should make sure that this option is enabled while installing the compiler (mark the checkbox for this when choosing components to install).